 Through her diving experiences Shannon has seen how the marine environment has changed for the worse over time and she wanted to do more to help protected it.
 Through her role as Great Barrier Reef Campaigner Shannon helps to educate the community and demonstrate the strong public support for the important policy and political commitments the Reef needs to survive.

 COMMUNICATIONS & Fundraising

 Ingrid has a long history with marine conservation and the environment sector in Australia.
 Since her early years, Ingrid has surveyed whales and sea birds on the eastern coastline.
 Ingrid worked on the South-east Queensland Forest Agreement on policy issues, community campaigning and conducting botanical surveys in South-east Queensland.

-Ingrid has also worked in the sustainable energy sector, demonstrating the economic and environmental benefits of reducing greenhouse gases in the built environment.
-With management roles on other conservation organisations, Ingrid is dedicated to the protection of our precious natural environment, particularly our spectacular coasts and oceans and the wonderful wildlife within.
+Ingrid has also worked in the sustainable energy sector and has management roles on other conservation organisations.
+She is dedicated to the protection of our precious natural environment, particularly our spectacular coasts and oceans.

 Ingrid coordinates our communications, promotions and events, and helps out with fundraising to resource our campaigns.
-She also coordinates Turning the Tide, our quarterly supporters' magazine, and assists with various campaigns.
-As our longest standing staff member, Ingrid is shamelessly devoted to AMCS.
+She also coordinates Turning the Tide, our supporters' magazine, and assists with various campaigns.
+As one of our longest standing staff members, Ingrid is shamelessly devoted to AMCS.